common-workflow-language/cwlprov/ro.md

 The author SHOULD be identified at `orcid` using [ORCID identifiers](https://orcid.org/) starting with `https://orcid.org/`.
 The `uri` field MAY be included, e.g. `http://portal.example.com/user/2`.

-Engines SHOULD use the value of the `ORCID` environment variable if provided, ensuring the ORCID identifier format is [valid](https://support.orcid.org/knowledgebase/articles/116780-structure-of-the-orcid-identifier).
+Engines SHOULD propagate the value of the `ORCID` shell environment variable if provided, ensuring the ORCID identifier format is [valid](https://support.orcid.org/knowledgebase/articles/116780-structure-of-the-orcid-identifier).

 Note that the author of the _workflow run_ may differ from the author of the _workflow definition_, which can instead be indicated under aggregates.